cernopendata/cernopendata-client/docs/usage.rst

       -> Expected checksum adler32:62e0c299, found adler32:62e0c299
     ==> Success!

-We can verify each file just after downloading with help of **download-files --verify** command.
+Note that you can verify each file "just in time" as it is being downloaded as well:

 .. code-block:: console